PabstLab/SAS_MoCa/README.md

 ### Setting up the analysis: Input file (*.yml file)

-The input file contains all the information needed to configure and initialize data analysis, including the data file path, minimization options, scattering model, and initial parameters.
+The input file contains the information needed to configure and initialize data analysis, including the data file path, minimization options, scattering model, and initial parameters.
-This is a *.yml file, so any changes must comply with YAML syntax (e.g., indentation, etc.).
+As this is a YAML file, any changes must comply with YAML syntax (e.g. indentation).
 You can include/remove comments and descriptions (text preceded by #).<br>
 This is how it looks like:

 ```
 config:
-   datafile: "/filepath/filename.dat"
+   datafile: /filepath/filename.dat
-   save-folder: "MySample"
+   save-folder: MySample
    qrange: [0.005,0.6]
-   model: pLUV_POPC_OmpLA_RecBuf
+   model: LUV_POPC
    temperature-init: 400
-   temperature-gain: 50
    target-X2: 12.0
    data-binning: 10
    error-scale: 1
    iterations: 42
    processes: 24
    plot-only: off
-   state: monomer

 parameters:
     parameter_1: [4.2, off, Null, 1.0, 10.]